bedops/bedops/docs/content/reference/file-management/compression/starchcat.rst

 .. note:: No filtering or processing is performed on extracted BED elements, before they are written to the final output.
 Thus, *it is possible for duplicate BED elements to occur*.

-   However, the final archive is sorted per sort-bed ordering, so that data extracted from this archive will be ready for use with BEDOPS utilities.
+   However, the final archive is sorted per :ref:`sort-bed` ordering, so that data extracted from this archive will be ready for use with BEDOPS utilities.

 .. note:: When input archives contain data on disjoint chromosomes, use of :ref:`starchcat` is very efficient as data are simply copied, instead of extracted and re-compressed.